-- name (basestring) name of the policy - scope the scope of the policy like "admin", "system", "authentication" or "selfservice" - adminrealm Realm of the administrator. (only for admin scope) - adminuser Username of the administrator. (only for admin scope) - action which action may be executed - realm For which realm this policy is valid - resolver This policy is valid for this resolver - user The policy is valid for these users. string with wild cards or list of strings - time on which time does this policy hold - pinode The privacyIDEA node (or list of nodes) for which this policy is valid
+- name (basestring) name of the policy - scope the scope of the policy like "admin", "system", "authentication" or "selfservice" - adminrealm Realm of the administrator. (only for admin scope) - adminuser Username of the administrator. (only for admin scope) - action which action may be executed - realm For which realm this policy is valid - resolver This policy is valid for this resolver - user The policy is valid for these users. string with wild cards or list of strings - time on which time does this policy hold - client (IP address with subnet) for which requesting client this should be

-- client (IP address with subnet) for which requesting client this should be - active bool, whether this policy is active or not - check_all_resolvers bool, whether all all resolvers in which the user exists should be checked with this policy. - conditions a (possibly empty) list of conditions of the policy.
+- active bool, whether this policy is active or not - check_all_resolvers bool, whether all all resolvers in which the user exists should be checked with this policy. - conditions a (possibly empty) list of conditions of the policy.
 Each condition is encoded as a list with 5 elements: [section (string), key (string), comparator (string), value (string), active (boolean)] Hence, the conditions parameter expects a list of lists.
 When privacyIDEA checks if a defined policy should take effect, all conditions of the policy must be fulfilled for the policy to match.
 Note that the order of conditions is not guaranteed to be preserved.